Midtrans/advanced-faq-site/faq-general.md

 Because a lot of payment methods within snap will redirect customer to bank website, merchant mobile dev need to make sure the app allow webview to open bank website domains.
 Which might mean whitelisting any domain to be opened, because in case of credit card, customers can use any issuing bank credit card, which the web domain can be anything.

+### Can Merchant revoke or cancel an active Snap Token to prevent customer proceed the transaction?
+There's no official revoke or cancel API method for Snap token.

+However there's some work around:
+- If you know how long you will need an Snap token to active, you can set via `expiry` JSON parameter.
+Make sure to set `start_time`.
+Or
+- Do another `createTransaction()` with **same order ID** to obtain another token, it will revoke the old token, only the latest 1 should active.

+If you just need to close payment popup on customer browser, using frontend javascript you can call `snap.hide()` function to close the payment popup.

 ### Merchant want to use Bin API ( /v1/bins/bin_number), but getting "Invalid authentication credentials"?
 In order to use this API, need to manually request Turbo team to whitelist the specific merchant.
 Provide Merchant ID & environment.